Iridium (IRD) 24 Hour Volume Hits $183.00

 Iridium Coin Profile

 Iridium’s total supply is 24,132,057 coins.
 The Reddit community for Iridium is /r/IridiumCoin and the currency’s Github account can be viewed here.
-The official website for Iridium is ird.cash.
+Iridium’s official website is ird.cash.
 Iridium’s official Twitter account is @iridiumCash and its Facebook page is accessible here.

 Iridium Coin Trading